Khojasteh/i18n/README.md

 To localize an application using the i18n package, follow these steps:

-1. Drop an instance of TLocalizer component on a data module or your main form.
+1. Drop an instance of the `TLocalizer` component on a data  module or your main form.

-2. On each  form, frame, data  module, and  report of  your  application  drop a TTranslator component.
+2. On each  form, frame, data  module, and  report of  your  application  drop a `TTranslator` component.

-3. Double click on each instance of TTranslator component and select  properties and  string literals/constants  that need to be translated.
+3. Double click  on each  instance of the `TTranslator` component and select the properties and string  literals/constants  that need to be translated.
 Then, export the selection into a file.

-4. Assign the file name of the exported translatable items  in step 3 to the URI property of the TLocalizer component (step 1).
+4. Assign the file name of the exported translatable items  in step 3 to the URI property of the `TLocalizer` instance (step 1).

-5. Drop an instance of TCultureBox or TCultureListBox  control on a  form, where the user selects  the UI language of the application.
-Set Localizer property of the control to the TLocalizer component in (step 1).
+5. Drop an instance of the `TCultureBox` or `TCultureListBox` control on a  form, where the user selects the UI language of the application.
+Set the `Localizer` property of the control to the `TLocalizer` instance in (step 1).

 6. Wherever you  need to display or input a date,  use an appropriate control of the i18n  package.
-Remember to  set  Localizer  property of  the control  to the TLocalizer component (step 1).
+Remember to  set the `Localizer` property of  the control
+   to the `TLocalizer` instance (step 1).

-7. Wherever you  format a number or date-time  value in your application, use an appropriate formatting method of the TLocalizer component (step 1).
+7. Wherever you  format a number or date-time  value in your application, use an appropriate formatting method of the `TLocalizer` instance (step 1).

 At this  moment, your  application is  localized.
-You just need  to translate the exported localizable strings (step 3) to target languages of your application.
-To do so, use **i18nEditor**, which  you can  find its source code in `Editor` folder of this repository.
+You just need  to translate the exported localizable strings (step 3) to the target languages of your application.
+For this task, use the **i18nEditor** application.
+You can find its source code in the `Editor` folder of this repository.